HarrisonBounds/NotesAI/README.md

 - `sounddevice`: For audio recording.
 - `scipy`: For handling audio file formats.
 - `pydub`: For converting between audio formats.
-- `openai`: For interacting with OpenAI's API.
+- `groq`: For interacting with Groq's API.

 ## Troubleshooting

 - **Audio Recording Issues**: Ensure your microphone is properly connected and recognized by the system.
 - **FFmpeg Not Found**: Make sure FFmpeg is installed and added to your system PATH.
-- **API Key Errors**: Verify that your OpenAI API key is set correctly as an environment variable.
+- **API Key Errors**: Verify that your Groq API key is set correctly as an environment variable.

 ## Contributing